seankelliher/mt-washington-temps/README.md

 ## Reflection

 The Mt.
 Washington Observatory does not have an API to draw data from.
-Instead, I downloaded the available data in a spreadsheet and store it locally.
+Instead, I downloaded the available data and stored it locally.
+I "centralized" most functionality in a "store" file.
+This keeps the logic more organized and easier to understand and modify.
+It also makes it easier to share data among components.

-While building this chart I experimented with how to make the data easy to consume.
-Displaying multiple charts with a few months each seemed repetitive.
-Displaying one chart with 12 lines seemed confusing.
-I chose to display one chart, but with the ability to toggle each month on/off.
-The first six months (Jan, Feb, Mar, Apr, May, Jun) are displayed by default.

 ## Acknowledgments